What rules should you follow for prospecting by email in Europe (B2B) ?

 It defines that the object of the solicitation must be in relation with the job of the contacted person.

 Generic business addresses such as email@example.com, firstname.lastname@example.org are the contact information of legal entities.

 They are not subject to the principles of consent and the right of objection.

 The CNIL’s rules can be found here.

-This is not the case in most other European countries.
-Many countries have adopted a less relaxed approach and have required an active Opt-In .
-Some other countries are requiring a double Opt-In.
+other European countries have adopted a less relaxed approach.
+They have required an active Opt-In .
+Some other countries require a double Opt-In.

 In Belgium, the Royal Order of 4 April 2003 regulates the sending of electronic communications.
 It requires prior consent before the sending of a communication to a “email@example.com” address, thus an Opt-in.

 - The Opt-out means that the recipient must have a simple way to refuse to receive your communication and opt-out of your databases at any time.
 That is the right of opposition.